 But what’s the best way to remember your false answers?

 Use a password manager that also lets you store notes securely.
-We like Dashlane (free for Mac, Windows, iOS and Android).
+We like Dashlane (free for one device for Mac, Windows, iOS and Android, or $39.99 for multiple devices).
 The app doesn’t care what kinds of accounts and information you put in there, so you could create an entry titled “Security Question False Answer #1,” and so on, for as many bogus answers you need to remember.

 If you think about it, coming up with these unique questions and answers simply takes a stroll down memory lane.
 For example, you might use the question, "What food caused your first bout of food poisoning?"